zsombokgy/LNarticle-processing/README.md

     19 avril 2009 dimanche → 19 avril 2009 → 2009 avril 19 → 2009-04-19

-    'article_process_dates.py' contains the main execution of this cleaning, while 'article_modules.py' contains the functions used in the main file.
+    'article_dates.py' contains the main execution of this cleaning, while 'article_dates_modules.py' contains the functions used in the main file.
+Each file is annotated to make it easier to understand what things do.

     Note: make sure to store these python files in the same directory.
 Additionally, have the folder 'Prescribed1' in the same directory, or don't forget to modify the path to it.